mysql/mysql-server/storage/ndb/test/crund/tws_benchmark/README.txt

     Run (and Profiling?) targets:
         $ ant run

-    At this time, all the benchmark's data output is to stdout.
+    All the benchmark's data output is to stdout, at this time.